FAQs

 Do the children eat during the day?

-Parents provide a lunch and drink for their child each day.
+Parents provide a snack/lunch and water bottle for their child each day.

 How is the school governed?